Get fit for the mental and physical rigours of farming

 “In those six to eight years when my son was young, I was starting a real estate company while taking over the farm, and my health did deteriorate,” explains Chambers.
 “I packed on extra pounds and I wasn’t in a good place physically or mentally, despite having good success in my life.”

 He decided to get fit and has kept it up ever since.
-Better physical conditioning has allowed Chambers to handle the rigours of farming, especially in years like 2018 when weather conditions prolonged harvest agonizingly across Western Canada.
+Better physical conditioning has allowed Chambers to handle the rigours of farming.

 “When your stress is high, and things don’t go well, it’s easy to focus on the negatives and neglect the physical aspect of wellness,” Chambers notes.
 “It’s proven that being in good health and the endorphins gained from exercise can change your outlook and allow you to better take things in stride.”